smokingplaya/heaven/README.md

 1. Use camel case in variable names, table values, and anything else. (do not use the snake case anywhere or for any cost whatsoever, it's ugly)
 2. Make full use of [LuaLS](https://wiki.facepunch.com/gmod/LuaLanguageServer) wherever possible.
 3. All data operations should not be performed by the game server, instead use a remote web server that will manage all data. (our framework is designed for this).
+4. Your code needs to be optimized.
+5. Don't reinvent the wheel.
+Before implementing any functionality, make sure it doesn't already exist.

 # Contributions
 All Contributions to our project are welcome!\